reach-sh/reach-lang/docs/src/rsh/compute/index.md

 + @{ref("rsh", "BytesDyn")} `{!rsh} BytesDyn`, which denotes a sequence of bytes of dynamic length.
   Bytes of fixed length and bytes of dynamic length are totally incompatible.
 + @{ref("rsh", "StringDyn")} `{!rsh} StringDyn`, which denotes a string of UTF-8 code points of dynamic length.
-  Strings and bytes are totally incompatible.
+  Strings and bytes are totally incompatible, but static bytes can be casted into dynamic strings with `{!rsh} StringDyn` applied as function.
 + @{ref("rsh", "Digest")} `{!rsh} Digest`, which denotes a digest.
 + @{ref("rsh", "Address")} `{!rsh} Address`, which denotes an account address.
 + @{ref("rsh", "Contract")} `{!rsh} Contract`, which denotes the identifying information of a contract.